t-muthuri/building-permit-cost-calculator-be/README.md

     * [] Rust
     * [] React native
     * [] Flutter
+* [] merge this repo to the initial repo while keeping the commits
+* [] change the name of the files in the hosting sites.
+Different name from the github repo's name

 # To research on
 * [] setting up mysql and django